Chang-Yu-Chang/community-selection/README.md

 $ Rscript make_synthetic_communities.R ../Data/Mapping_Files/input_iteration.csv
 $ source run_robustness.sh # Figure 4
 ```
-Note that the robustness simulation takes directed evolved community and synthetic community, which require outcome of iteration simulation and the result of monoculture (to extract per-capita species features) from independent simulations.
+Note that the robustness simulation required the directed evolved community and synthetic community to have been generated.
+As well as the result of monoculture simulations run in run_independent.sh.
+It should therfore only be run after all other scripts have been run.

-To run the simulation for Figure S3 the internal dynamics, simply run this code in bash
+To run the simulation for Figure S3, simply run this code in bash

 ```{bash}
 $ python run_internal.py